MRizaF/MRizaF.github.io/README.md

 }
 ```

 Now lets start build some code.
-What I wanna do first is to generate alphabet, like the first summary.
+What I wanna do first is to generate alphabet, like in the first summary.
 * Input [char] = a letter, Output [Vec< String >] = ('A' -> Input), form a diamond shape.

 *Because I still dont know a lot about Rust, I search it in google "how to generate alphabet in rust".
-And I found this https://stackoverflow.com/questions/45343345/is-there-a-simple-way-to-generate-the-lowercase-and-uppercase-english-alphabet-i.
+And I found this <https://stackoverflow.com/questions/45343345/is-there-a-simple-way-to-generate-the-lowercase-and-uppercase-english-alphabet-i.>

 ```rust
 let alphabet = (b'A'..=b'z')                               // Start as u8